radiodns/java-radiodns/README.md

 ### Installation

-Download and add [radiodns-1.0.jar](https://github.com/downloads/radiodns/java-radiodns/radiodns-1.0.jar) to your build path.
+Download [radiodns-1.0.2.jar](https://github.com/radiodns/java-radiodns/downloads) and add it to your project.

 The library depends on the [dnsjava](http://www.dnsjava.org/) library.